apache/flink/docs/dev/table/sql.md

 {% top %}

-### Limitations

-**TODO: Integrate this with the examples**

 #### Batch

 The current version supports selection (filter), projection, inner equi-joins, grouping, aggregates, and sorting on batch tables.

-Among others, the following SQL features are not supported, yet:
+Among others, the following SQL features are not supported yet:

 - Timestamps and intervals are limited to milliseconds precision
-- Interval arithmetic is currenly limited
+- Interval arithmetic is currently limited
 - Non-equi joins and Cartesian products
 - Efficient grouping sets